Master Your Golf Swing Sequence: Step-by-Step Guide

 • Finally, bend your knees slightly, and you are in an excellent posture for the backswing.

-2. Backswing: correct the 3 main parts of the backswing
+2. Backswing: Correct the 3 main parts

 backswing